workdojos/Ghostwriters-leaderboard-Vantajs/public/pilots/Marika.md

 **Secrets**:

-Farid has a secret gambling addiction, which has led him to accumulate significant debts.
+Marika has a secret gambling addiction, which has led him to accumulate significant debts.
 He has also been involved in some unethical business dealings in the past, which he keeps hidden from those around him.

 **Strengths**: